curranbrandt/CTF-Writeups/ropemporium/fluff_32bit/README.md

 # GIST
-The goal of this exercise is to use unconventional, or "questionable" ROP gadgets in to set up a ROP chain and call a function with customized parameters in order to capture the flag.
+The goal of this exercise is to use unconventional, or "questionable" ROP gadgets in order to set up a ROP chain and call a function with customized parameters that spits out the flag.
 This exercise is built off of previous exercises available via the links below.

 # Links
 Previous challenge: [badchars](https://github.com/curranbrandt/CTF-Writeups/tree/main/ropemporium/badchars_32bit)